AndrasKovacs/elaboration-zoo/03-holes/README.md

 ## elabzoo-holes

 Minimal implementation of an elaborator with holes and pattern unification.
+Extensive comments are included in the implementation.

 Further reading, roughly in preferred order: